 Computer Networking II provides students with the knowledge of cybersecurity-related issues necessary to implement system security in a wide variety of networks.
 Students learn in-depth information about the risks and vulnerabilities of networks and focus on network defense techniques.
 In addition, students become skilled at protecting and securing sensitive information on networks and systems.
 This course offers handson, interactive problem-solving activities that allow students to analyze the latest cyber-related threats and mitigation techniques.
 Students have the option to continue study of CCNA Discovery 3 and 4 to earn full CCNA certification.
+Students will have the option to earn the CompTIA Security+ certification.
+Security+ empowers students to identify emerging cybersecurity threats and methods to mitigate them, as well as to learn best practices to secure data while it is stored, processed, and in transit.
 (Cybersecurity Networking Academy)

-Construction Technology I Grades 11, 12
+854M Construction Technology I Grades 11, 12